igweas/wedding/README.md

 4. **Upload**: Guests can upload directly to organized Google Drive folders
 5. **View Gallery**: Browse uploaded content organized by groups

+## Environment Variables

+The application uses the following environment variables:

+- `VITE_GOOGLE_CLIENT_ID`: Your Google OAuth 2.0 Client ID
+- `VITE_GOOGLE_API_KEY`: Your Google API Key

+These must be prefixed with `VITE_` to be accessible in the Vite build process.

 ## Technologies

 - React 19